 The Summit Police Department has created a series of videos to educate and inform the public.
 Videos focus on topics relating to safe trick-or-treating, bicycle and automobile theft, identity theft and fraud.
 Access the videos on YouTube here.

 Recorded by HTTV 2020.

 Safely dispose of your unused, unwanted, or expired prescription medications in the drop off box located in the Summit Police Department on the first floor of City Hall.
 NJ Division of Consumer Affairs has developed Project Medicine Drop in an effort to halt the abuse and diversion of prescription drugs.

 **Please do not dispose of syringes in this box.
+Please remove all personal information from the medicine containers you are depositing into the box.
 Click here for info on how to dispose of syringes with regular household garbage.

 Sign up for nixle alerts or access the Everbridge app to receive emergency and general notifications from the Summit Police Department.

 Please note: If you enter an email address when registering with nixle, you will receive email alerts when the SPD sends advisory, non-emergent messages.
 To receive only text alert and advisory messages, do not enter an email address.
 Using the app generates push notifications to your mobile phone and emails.
 More detailed information and instructions are available here.